kawser500/Library-Management-System/README.md

 # Library Management System
-This a program created using Python and SQLite in order to create a Library Management system.
+This a program created using Python and SQL (SQLite) in order to create a Library Management system.
 The database is stored in an SQLITE file.

 You can do the following actions using this program: